elliot-hicks/RL_Maze_Solver/README.md

 ## Roadmap
 - [x] Design Maze_maker package,
 - [x] Visualise Maze,
-- [ ] Finish maze_env
+- [X] Finish maze_env (requires testing)
-- [ ] Build aMAZE_ai package (with the new pytorch involvment, this should be made fairly quickly),
+- [ ] Build aMAZE_ai package (now with the new pytorch involvment, this should be made fairly quickly),
 - [ ] Build CNN and batch learning algorithm
 - [ ] Testing:,
-  - [ ] Testing is now expected to comprise of curriculum learning
+  - [ ] Testing is now expected to comprise curriculum learning
 - [ ] Find optimal params for a given maze/ investigate learning rate effects on efficiency.